mpapazog/jefu-overlay/README.md

 http://127.0.0.1:8080/team_vs_team.html
 ```

-The system is pretty much at an MVP state.
+The system is pretty much at MVP state.
 Some UI elements don't work.

 Place team logos in the /html/images folder and they will be automatically scanned on server load.